medibloc/panacea-core/.gitbook/1-users/3-data-exchange/0-about-dep.md

 ### Decentralized off-chain data validation

-To ensure data consumers can only consume data that they want, all data being shared must be validated by decentralized players who are not malicious.
+o guarantee data consumers only receive the data that match the criteria specified by them, decentralized oracles verify and issue certificates for all data being provided by the data provider.

 ### Privacy